-- In order to receive funding, organisations will need to demonstrate that their objectives meet the Future Guernsey Plan themes, together with any identified priorities outlined by the Policy & Resources Committee.
+- In order to receive funding, organisations will need to demonstrate that their objectives meet the Revive and Thrive aims, together with any identified priorities outlined by the Policy & Resources Committee.
 Applicants will also need to demonstrate that they have robust governance arrangements in place and the capability to deliver the outcomes envisaged under any application for funding.

 - The Social Investment Fund will work in partnership with the charitable and third sector, including third sector associations and other grant makers.
 The Fund will assist organisations in applying for funds; will be responsible for evaluating and approving funding applications from qualifying applicants; and will encourage public services to work closely with the third sector through commissioning and partnering models.

 - The Social Investment Fund is incorporated as an LBG and registered as a charity, managed by a Board of Directors, comprising three independent members and two States' representatives.
-In 2019 the Policy & Resources Committee appointed three independent members of the Shadow Social Investment Fund following an open and transparent recruitment process:
+In 2019 the Policy & Resources Committee appointed three independent members of the Social Investment Fund following an open and transparent recruitment process:

 - Jurat Stephen Jones OBE, who also chairs the Social Investment Fund